Part 2. How to Manage Your Infrastructure as Code

 Conclusion

-To help you pick the right category of IaC tool, here are the 6 key takeaways you’ve seen throughout the blog post:
+To help you pick an IaC tool, here are the 6 key takeaways from this blog post:

 • Ad hoc scripts are great for small, one-off tasks, but not for managing all your infrastructure as code.